General Refund Guidlelines

 - Five Day Cancellation: An applicant who provides notice of cancellation within five calendar days of signing an enrollment agreement is entitled to a refund of all monies paid.
 All monies will be refunded no later than 30 days of the Institute receiving the notice of cancellation.

-- Other Cancellations: An applicant who wants to cancel his/her enrollment agreement more than five calendar days after signing the enrollment agreement and making an initial payment, but before shipment of learning materials from the Institute, should notify Student Services.
+- Other Cancellations: An applicant who wants to cancel an enrollment agreement more than five calendar days after signing the enrollment agreement and making an initial payment, but before shipment of learning materials from the Institute, should notify Student Services.
 Monies will be refunded no later than 30 days of the Institute receiving notice of cancellation.

 - Students are expected to participate in classes weekly.
 During the initial period of enrollment, students will be subject to cancellation if they do not participate in coursework during the first two weeks.
 It is recommended that students contact Student Services if they need to delay their start date to avoid cancellation.